TimonNetzel/kinneret_reconstruction/README.md

     The scripts perform the MCMC simulation described in the publication.
     Each script is written very simply and clearly to ensure a quick insight into how it works.
     The R-based scripts contain some MCMC functions written in C++.
-    Only a rather rarely used R package (Rcpp) has to be installed at the beginning, which creates an interface between R and C++.
+    Only one rather rarely used R package (Rcpp) has to be installed at the beginning, which creates an interface between R and C++.

 TO RUN RECONSTRUCTION:

-    Open 'main.R'.

-    Install the following packages if necessary: Rcpp,... (install.packages("Rcpp"),...).
+    Install the following packages if necessary: Rcpp, fields, and MASS

+    To execute the entire reconstruction, simply run "main.R" with e.g. "source("main.R")"

+    This script contains the following:

+    - import of all required packages,

-    Import all required packages and set the settings for reproducibility and MCMC.
+    - settings for reproducibility and MCMC,

-    Load and prepare all necessary data stored in Rdata files (data/in).
+    - load and prepare all data stored in rdata files (data/in),

+    - C++ functions are compiled and included into R (sourceCpp),

-    Run and save the MCMC simulation (takes about 40 seconds on a standard CPU and is saved in data/out).
+    - run and save the MCMC simulation (takes about 40 seconds on a standard CPU and is saved in data/out),

-    Run the post-processing routine that calculates, stores and plots the most important posterior metrics (data/out, plots).
+    - run the postprocessing routine that calculates, stores and plots the most important posterior metrics (data/out, plots).

 CHANGES OF BASIC SETTINGS: